 The reasons for discomfort underwater are not always immediately clear.

 Diving is a matter of the mind and sometimes circumstances lead to discomfort, which in themselves do not actually represent a danger and the diver is not even aware of the causes.
-For example bad visibility, darkness, difficult orientation or an unknown diving area, seasickness, lack of confidence in the diving partner, new or borrowed equipment, physical exertion, unfamiliar responsibility, little experience, residual alcohol, bad daily form, and much more.
+For example bad visibility, darkness, difficult orientation or an unknown diving area, seasickness, lack of confidence in the diving partner, new or borrowed equipment, physical exertion, leg cramps, unfamiliar responsibility, little experience, residual alcohol, bad daily form, and much more.